 “The very day Uncle Jasper was born, a Spanish servant named Sybil gave birth in the slave’s quarters to a baby boy named Thomas.
-When he reached twelve-years-old, he became Jasper’s servant.
+When he reached twelve years old, he became Jasper’s servant.
 My Grandpa Alex seemed to be following in the footsteps of his own father.
-My father told me the boys grew-up to become good friends, despite one was a servant.
+My father told me the boys grew up to become good friends, despite one being a servant.
 This seemed to displease Grandpa Alex.

 “One night, father told me he was sitting in the parlor playing marbles.
-The front door slammed open, and closed.
-To his shock, his father stalked in the room, grasping a hold of Jasper by his arm.
+The front door slammed open and closed.
+To his shock, his father stalked into the room, grasping hold of Jasper by his arm.
 The boy sobbed uncontrollably.
 Grandpa Alex dragged the boy up to the attic bedroom.
 That was the last time my father saw his brother.

 Catrina trailed off.
 Theodore closed his own eyes, as he digested the story.